digital-work-lab/literature-review-seminar/index.md

 ## Sign up!

-- To sign up, send me an [e-mail](mailto:gerit.wagner@uni-bamberg.de) and suggest a review topic you are interested in.
+- To sign up, [e-mail](mailto:gerit.wagner@uni-bamberg.de) me and suggest a review topic you are interested in.
 - The seminar is taught in two full-day sessions at the University of Bamberg.
 - It is open to participants from other departments and universities.
 - There are no registration frees.